Hereward has a range of options for people with disabilities who want to live more independently.

 - Using public transport

-Respite care breaks are available for 16-25 year olds for any number of nights during term time and at weekends with prices ranging from £75 to £125 per night depending on level of care.
-This includes all meals and activities and is reduced for stays of three nights or more.
+Respite care breaks are available for 16-25 year olds for any number of nights during term time and at weekends covering all levels of care.
+Respite users also take part in college and independent living activities.

 Step-down care placements are available for young people with complex needs to enable to the transition from hospital to home or independent living.
 Our package of support removes the need for long-term hospital stays, and we work closely with families, professionals and local agencies to ensure the successful reintegration of a young person back into home and community life.